Friday, 5 December 2014

 In the previous section we discussed how to Configure Ethernet by using Raspberry Pi.
 (Please click here for details.)

-HOW TO CONNECT YOUR RASPBERRY PI TO LAPTOP USING LAN CABLE:
+YOUR RASPBERRY PI TO LAPTOP USING LAN CABLE:

 Installing/Configuring PuTTy and Xming